holokit/.github/profile/README.md

 * Read [Documentation](https://docs.holokit.io/for-creators/unity/overview) to understand how to build a creative MR project based on HoloKit.
 * Read [ARFoundation-Samples](https://github.com/Unity-Technologies/arfoundation-samples/tree/main) to skim through the AR capabilities of your phone, consider utilizing them in MR with HoloKit.
 * Access to [HoloKit Unity SDK](https://github.com/holokit/holokit-unity-sdk) to build your first HoloKit demo.
+* We created boilerplates for quickly kickstarting your MR project.
+   * [HoloKit Singleplayer Boilerplate](https://github.com/holokit/holokit-singleplayer-boilerplate) for simple singleplayer MR experience.
+   * [HoloKit Multiplayer AR Boilerplate](https://github.com/holokit/holokit-multiplayer-ar-boilerplate) for co-located multiplayer experiences in fixed scenes, pre-scanning with Spectator View is required using the Immersal SDK and anchor-based colocation technology. for spontaneous scenes where pre-scanning is not required, Spectator View utilizes an on-device QR code technology for colocation."

 # About Team